naveengampala/AI/100Days-Of-MachineLearning/readme.md

 ## K-Means | Day 7

-Let's say we are given Weight and Height of the of the Chimps and Monkey we have to make two dfferent clusters.
-The Essentail Idea is
+Let's say we are given Weight and Height of the of the Chimps and Monkey we have to make two dfferent clusters.The Essentail Idea:

 - Distance between the points within a cluster should be Minimized
 - Distance of points belonging to different cluster should be maximized